Soyuz 1: Mission details

 Komarov then activated the manually deployed reserve chute, but it became tangled with the drogue chute, which did not release as intended.
 As a result, the Soyuz descent module fell to Earth in Orenburg Oblast almost entirely unimpeded, at about 40 m/s.
-A rescue helicopter spotted the descent module lying on its side with the parachute spread across the ground on fire.
-The retrorockets then started firing which concerned the rescuers since they were supposed to activate a few moments prior to touchdown.
-By the time they landed and approached, the descent module was in flames with black smoke filling the air and streams of molten metal dripping from the exterior.
-The entire base of the capsule burned through.
-By this point, it was obvious that Komarov had not survived, but there was no code signal for a cosmonaut's death, so the rescuers fired a signal flare calling for medical assistance.
+A rescue helicopter spotted the descent module lying on its side with the parachute spread across the ground on fire, with the retrorockets activating shortly thereafter.
+By the time they landed and approached, the descent module was in flames with black smoke filling the air and streams of molten metal dripping from the exterior, with the entire base of the capsule burned through.
+Concluding that Komarov had surely not survived, though lacking a code signal in the case of a cosmonaut's death, the rescuers fired a signal flare calling for medical assistance.
 Another group of rescuers in an aircraft then arrived and attempted to extinguish the blazing spacecraft with portable fire extinguishers.
 This proved insufficient and they instead began using shovels to throw dirt onto it.
-The descent module then completely disintegrated, leaving only a pile of debris topped by the entry hatch.
-When the fire at last ended, the rescuers were able to dig through the rubble to find Komarov strapped into the center couch, his body had turned into charred clothing and flesh.
+The descent module would soon after completely disintegrate, leaving only a pile of debris topped by the entry hatch.
+When the fire at last ended, the rescuers were able to dig through the rubble to find Komarov strapped into the center couch; now severely burned and charred.
 Doctors pronounced the cause of death to be from multiple blunt-force injuries.
 The body was transported to Moscow for an official autopsy in a military hospital where the cause of death was verified to match the field doctors' conclusions.